Rhio

-Rhianna McDonnell better known mononymously by her ring name Rhio is an English professional wrestler, currently working as a freelancer.
-She currently performs for Progress Wrestling, where she is a two-time and current Progress Wrestling World Women's Champion; and with other promotions from the British independent scene, such as Pro-Wrestling: EVE and Pro Championship Wrestling.
+Rhianna McDonnell better known mononymously by her ring name Rhio (born 20 June 1996) is an English professional wrestler, currently working as a freelancer.
+She currently performs on the British independent circuit.

 Professional wrestling career

 Pro Championship Wrestling (2016–2018)

 McDonnell made her professional wrestling debut in her native hometown of Preston promotion Pro Championship Wrestling at PCW PCW Vs. PCW Academy Show, a house show promoted on 25 June 2016, where she teamed up with Iestyn Rees to defeat Jennie B and Jimmy J. During her two-year tenure with the promotion, McDonnell won the PCW Women's Championship on two separate occasions.

 NXT UK (2019)

 McDonnell briefly competed for WWE's NXT UK branch as indie developmental talent.
 She made her only appearance at WWE NXT UK #47 on 14 June 2019, where she competed in a number one contendership battle royal for the NXT UK Women's Championship won by Kay Lee Ray and also involving Candy Floss, Isla Dawn, Jazzy Gabert, Jinny, Kanji, Killer Kelly, Nina Samuels, Piper Niven, Rhea Ripley and Xia Brookside.